rahmanidashti/ml-tutorials/README.md

 <br/>

 ## About Us
-Multi-Agent Systems Laboratory (MAS-Lab) Computer Students at the University of Zanjan, Iran.
+Multi-Agent Systems Laboratory (MASlab) Computer Students at the University of Zanjan, Iran.